 Not only are the structure and makeup of today’s executive teams changing, but the required abilities, career paths, qualifications and responsibilities are likewise evolving in rapid fashion.
 In addition, according to McKinsey & Company, 40 percent of companies say they “can’t pursue business opportunities” because they lack the right leadership.
 Why?
 In large part, because of the above.
 Change.
 Evolutions in technology, shifting hierarchical structures, globalization, disruption across all industries – each are impacting how organizations assemble their executive roles.

-In light of these trends and challenges, I recently joined You’re Hired!
-Radio with Host and Producer, Lorne Epstein, as well as Kara Yarnot, Executive Consultant & Strategy Consulting Leader at HireClix.
-As explored below, we delved deeply into the most vital traits of today’s executive leadership, the non-traditional career paths many are taking, as well as the strategies companies need to consider as they make decisions around the size, structure and makeup of their C-Suite teams in the face of ever-present, dynamic global shifts.
+In light of these trends and challenges, I joined You're Hired!
+Radio with Host and Producer Lorne Epstein, as well as Kara Yarnot, Executive Consultant & Strategy Consulting Leader at HireClix.
+As explored below, we delved deeply into the most vital traits of today's executive leadership, the non-traditional career paths many are taking, as well as the strategies companies need to consider as they make decisions around the size, structure and the makeup of their C-Suite teams in the face of ever-present, dynamic global shifts:

 Every organization is in search of the right executive leadership.
 Leadership sets the example for your workforce to follow; they are drivers of culture and employment brand, and they make strategic decisions that impact your ability to grow, evolve, recruit and retain, not just today but for years down the road.
 Moreover, each organization is unique; the reason you appoint particular executives to a given role is exclusive and must align with your culture and strategic business objectives.
 As you evaluate the current state of your executive team, assess your role as an executive, or if are in the midst of filling an important executive level role, it's integral to consider the following four traits.